xiawanmian/b/_posts/2017-01-15-about-this-jekyll-theme.md

 author: Heiswayi Nrird
 comment: true
 ---

-'''
-layout: post # all write this
-title: About this Jekyll theme # write down your title
-tags: [Demo, Jekyll] # write down your tags remember the []
-author: Heiswayi Nrird #who the author is
-comment: true
- #remember use --- replace the '"
-'''
 Textlog is a minimalist, lefty-style Jekyll theme designed for documentation based blog.

 - Content-focused post layout